 Our SEND Governor supports the school in ensuring we meet the needs of all children with additional and special needs.
-Our SEND Governor is Richard Bingham.
+Our SEND Governor advocate is Anna Butler.

 To find out more about SEND in our school, you can contact our SENDCo, Mrs Charlotte Cahill, via the office email email@example.com

 Admissions for children with an Education, Health and Care Plan (EHCP)

 The Local Authority will send the school copies of the child’s most recent EHCP which outlines the child’s needs.
 The school will assess the child’s needs and will consult with the local authority to determine whether the school can meet the child’s needs.
 We strongly encourage parents of children with an EHCP to visit the school and speak with the SENDCo if you are thinking of naming us in your child’s plan.
 This will allow us the opportunity to meet and discuss any questions and concerns you want to address in order for you to determine the most appropriate setting for your child.

 Admissions for children with additional needs and SEND

 If your child has additional needs or has SEND but no EHCP, please apply via the local authority’s normal admissions procedure.
 We still strongly encourage you to visit the school to have the appropriate discussions about your child’s needs and the suitability of the school to support your child.

 The links below provide further information from the local authority as well as parent support and information: SEND Code of Practice